Have some questions?

 -

-Expect shared dorm-style housing with 2–6 people per room, shared bathroom and either a Western style bunk bed or a Japanese futon.
+Expect shared dorm-style housing with 2–6 people per room, shared bathroom and either a Western style bunk bed or a traditional Japanese futon.
 This could be hostel-style dormitory or homestay living with a local family, dependent on resort.
-Generally you'll have a microwave and kettle, perfect for those ramen nights.
+Generally you'll have basic kitchen amenities like microwave and kettle, perfect for those ramen nights.

 -

 You’ll need to show proof of savings, and possibly proof of flight ticket, when applying for your Japanese Working Holiday Visa.
 This is usually done by providing a recent bank statement in your name that meets the minimum requirement set by the embassy.
-We’ll guide you on exactly what’s needed and when, so you’re not guessing.
+Here are the requirements per Embassy:

 UK participants applying in London; either: